-There are three methods of enforcing a foreign judgment in the Hong Kong courts - under a special arrangement with China, under a statuary regime or at common law.
+There are three methods of enforcing a foreign judgment in the Hong Kong courts: under a special arrangement with China, under a statutory regime or at common law.

-Enforcement of civil and commercial judgments between Hong Kong and the mainland is currently governed by the Arrangement on Reciprocal Enforcement of Judgments in Civil and Commercial Matters Pursuant to Choice of Court Agreements between Parties Concerned signed on 14 July 2006, and the Mainland Judgments (Reciprocal Enforcement) Ordinance (Cap 597), which came into force on 1 August 2008.44 The Mainland Judgments Ordinance applies to judgments requiring the payment of a sum of money in commercial and civil cases.
+Enforcement of civil and commercial judgments between Hong Kong and the mainland is governed by the Arrangement on Reciprocal Recognition and Enforcement of Judgments in Civil and Commercial Matters by the Courts of the Mainland and of the Hong Kong Special Administrative Region Pursuant to Choice of Court Agreements between Parties Concerned, signed on 14 July 2006, and the Mainland Judgments (Reciprocal Enforcement) Ordinance (Cap 597), which came into force on 1 August 2008.
+He Mainland Judgments (Reciprocal Enforcement) Ordinance applies to judgments requiring payment of money in commercial and civil cases.
 The judgment creditor must register the judgment that it wishes to enforce in Hong Kong within two years of the date of the judgment taking effect.
-The first reported Hong Kong decision on the Mainland Judgments Ordinance was in February 2016.45 In that case, the Court of First Instance dismissed the defendant's application to set aside an order for registration of a mainland judgment in Hong Kong.
+The first reported Hong Kong decision on the Ordinance was in February 2016.
+In that case, the Court of First Instance dismissed the defendant's application to set aside an order for registration of a mainland judgment in Hong Kong.
 The Court also refused to hold a mini-trial on the merits and reminded that partial registration of a mainland judgment was possible when that judgment was for performance in stages.

-On 18 January 2019, the Arrangement on Reciprocal Recognition and Enforcement of Judgments in Civil and Commercial Matters by the Courts of the Mainland and of the HKSAR was signed by the Supreme People's Court and the HKSAR government.
-The Arrangement widens the existing scope for reciprocal recognition and enforcement of civil judgments in Hong Kong and the Mainland.
+On 18 January 2019, the Arrangement on Reciprocal Recognition and Enforcement of Judgments in Civil and Commercial Matters by the Courts of the Mainland and of the Hong Kong Special Administrative Region was signed by the Supreme People's Court and the Hong Kong government.
+The Arrangement widens the existing scope for reciprocal recognition and enforcement of civil judgments in Hong Kong and the mainland.
 It is expected to come into force after both places have completed the necessary procedures to enable implementation.
-Upon its commencement, the Arrangement will supersede the Choice of Court Arrangement (currently in force through the Mainland Judgments Ordinance).46
+Upon its commencement, the Arrangement will supersede the Choice of Court Arrangement (currently in force through the Mainland Judgments (Reciprocal Enforcement) Ordinance).
+50

 Foreign judgments in civil and commercial matters may be enforced in Hong Kong under the Foreign Judgments (Reciprocal Enforcement) Ordinance (Cap 319).
-The underlying aim of the Reciprocal Enforcement Ordinance is to facilitate the recognition and enforcement of foreign judgments on the basis of reciprocity.
-The countries that have reciprocal arrangements with Hong Kong are listed in the Foreign Judgments (Reciprocal Enforcement) Order (Cap 319A), and include Australia, Austria, France, Belgium and Italy.
+The underlying aim of the Ordinance is to facilitate the recognition and enforcement of foreign judgments on the basis of reciprocity.
+The countries that have reciprocal arrangements with Hong Kong are listed in the Foreign Judgments (Reciprocal Enforcement) Order (Cap 319A), including Australia, Austria, France, Belgium and Italy.
 A judgment creditor with a foreign judgment for the payment of a sum of money from a country listed under the Order can make an ex parte application to the Court of First Instance to register that foreign judgment.
-To do this, certain requirements as set out in the Reciprocal Enforcement Ordinance must be met.
-Most notably, the application must be made within six years of the date of the judgment, or, where there has been an appeal against the judgment, of the date of the last judgment given in those proceedings.
-Once the foreign judgment is registered, it can be enforced in Hong Kong as a Hong Kong judgment.
+To do this, certain requirements as set out in the Foreign Judgments (Reciprocal Enforcement) Ordinance must be met.
+Most notably, the application must be made within six years of the www.hkmag.org.hk/resources.